Australian Accounting Standard 16, Leases: effective 1 January 2019

 What will this do to KPIs of telecom operators?

-The KPIs most frequently used by analysts for telecom companies are EBIT, EBITDA and capital expenditure.
+The KPIs most frequently used by analysts for telecom companies are EBIT,

 EBITDA, less capital expenditure, has historically been a good proxy for cash flow and is often used as a basis of valuation of telecom businesses.
 However, given the requirement of AASB 16 for lessees to capitalise right-of-use assets, consideration will be needed around how to define capital expenditure, for example, as an addition to the carrying amount of PPE (including rights- of-use PPE), or by the investing cash flows in PPE.